Portlanders at Columbia Beach, 1918. Hayden Island and the Interstate Bridge can be seen in the background.

 Sometimes called “Columbia River Beach” or “Vancouver Park” in its early days, this was one of the first attempts at an amusement park and beach resort in Portland.
 It was located on the north shore of Sand Island (later Tomahawk Island), just east of Hayden Island in the Columbia River.
 The park first opened on August 16, 1903, and initially seemed to be quite successful.

-A fire destroyed the park’s dance pavilion on the morning of April 16, 1926, but a new floating pavilion was installed and ready for use by the start of the 1926 season in early June.
+A fire destroyed the resort’s dance pavilion on the morning of April 16, 1926, but a new floating pavilion was installed and ready for use by the start of the 1926 season in early June.

 In 1930, the “Old Columbia Beach” site became the short-lived and ill-fated Lotus Isle amusement park.